konturio/geocint-runner/README.md

 ### How to install geocint

-1. Create your repository to store your own part of pupeline.
+1. Create your repository to store your own part of the pipeline.
-Your repository should contain next required files:
+Your repository should contain the following required files:
-- README.md (could be empty, just make sure if it exists)
+- README.md (could be empty, just make sure that it exists)
 - install.sh (use [runner_install.sh](runner_install.sh) as an example, store installation of your additional dependencies)
-- your_make (use [private_make.sample](your_make.sample) as an example; take at look that make shouldn't be named "Makefile", use another one name to keep compatibility with geocint-runner repository)
+- your_make (use [private_make.sample](your_make.sample) as an example; keep in mind that make shouldn't be named "Makefile", use the other name to keep compatibility with geocint-runner repository)

-2. Create a new user with sudo permisions (dufault user is gis).
-Take at look, that the best practise is to use this user name for creation postgres role and database.
-Path ~/ is an equivalent to /home/your_user/.
-This folder is a working directory for geocint pipeline.
+2. Create a new user with sudo permissions (the default user is "gis").
+Keep in mind that the best practice is to use this user name for creating a Postgres role and database.
+Path ~/ is equivalent to /home/your_user/.
+This folder is a working directory for the geocint pipeline.

 3. Clone 3 repository (geocint-runner, geocint-openstreetmap, your repo) to ~/

-4. Copy [congig.inc.sh.sample](config.inc.sh.sample) from geocint-runner to root and set variables:
+4. Copy [config.inc.sh.sample](config.inc.sh.sample) from geocint-runner to ~/ and set variables:
 ```shell
   cp ~/geocint-runner/config.inc.sh.sample ~/config.inc.sh
 ```
-  set necessary values of variables.
+  set the necessary values of variables.

 5. Add slack integrations:
   * install pip -